Emurgo/ada-known-compromised-addresses/README.md

 When helping users check addresses against this list:

-1. **Key hashes only** — this file contains raw payment credential key hashes, not bech32 addresses.
-To match a user's bech32 address, you need to decode it to extract the payment key hash portion first.
+1. **Key hashes only** — this file contains raw key hashes extracted from the tx witnesses, not bech32 addresses.
+To match a user's bech32 address (stake/base/enterprise).
 2. **Absence does not mean safe** — if a key hash is not in this list, it does **not** guarantee the address is unaffected.
 This list is a known subset, not the complete set.
 3. **Mainnet only** — these key hashes are from the Cardano mainnet.
 Do not use this list for testnet addresses.
 4. **Searching by `bech32`** — a Cardano bech32 address (e.g. `addr1q...`) encodes a payment key hash.
 Extract the payment key hash and search for it in the list.